U.S. export lender in jeopardy as Republicans pull support

 But the Democrats' status as the minority in the House will make it difficult, if not impossible, to advance the legislation to a floor vote without the help of Republican leaders.

-Business groups, the U.S. Chamber of Commerce and the National Association of Manufacturers (NAM) are focusing their considerable lobbying powers on convincing House leaders to allow a vote.
+Business groups, the U.S. Chamber of Commerce and the National Association of Manufacturers (NAM) are focusing their considerable lobbying powers on convincing leaders to allow a vote, given reauthorization passed by a wide margin in 2012.

 Republicans with ties to big business have been reeling since former House majority leader Eric Cantor lost a primary to Tea Party insurgent Dave Brat on June 10.

-They also stressed the importance of Ex-Im and noted Ex-Im equivalents in countries such as Germany, Brazil and China provided as much as seven times the level of support to their exporters than Ex-Im provided to U.S. exporters.
+They also organized a letter signed by 865 businesses and industry groups stressing the importance of Ex-Im and noting Ex-Im equivalents in countries such as Germany, Brazil and China provided as much as seven times the level of support to their exporters than Ex-Im provided to U.S. exporters.

-The House Financial Services Committee will hold a hearing into the bank on Wednesday where Hensarling is expected to question Ex-Im Chairman Fred Hochberg over a report that four officials had been suspended or removed as investigators look into charges of improper gifts and kickbacks.
+The House Financial Services Committee will hold a hearing into the bank on Wednesday where Hensarling is expected to question Ex-Im Chairman Fred Hochberg over a Wall Street Journal report four officials had been suspended or removed as investigators look into charges of improper gifts and kickbacks.

-The Heritage Foundation said a review of Ex-Im reports to Congress showed 74 cases since April 2009 involving the dismissal or discipline of an employee, or an offer of finance being rescinded.
-Dozens of fraud cases involving Ex-Im beneficiaries had also been referred to the Department of Justice for prosecution.
+Heritage Foundation analyst Diane Katz said a review of Ex-Im reports to Congress showed 74 cases since April 2009 in which bank officials were forced to act on the basis of misconduct investigations by the Office of Inspector General.
+Dozens of other fraud cases involving Ex-Im beneficiaries had been referred to the Department of Justice for prosecution.